Running EFT-hedron with null constraints at loop level: Introduction

 The implications of a crossing symmetry in low-energy EFT play an important role in the relation between EFT constraints and positive moments.
 This symmetry produces non-trivial relations between different UV integrals (moments of the spectral density of states) which are usually called null constraints \cite{Caron-Huot:2020cmc}.
 For the moment problem, they provide an extra set of linear relations between certain moments which, in practice, reduces the number of those moments that have to be projected out, or dimension of the EFT-hedron space.
 Null constraints were widely used for numerical optimization of positivity bounds \cite{Caron-Huot:2020cmc}.
 However, the basis of their derivation includes an assumption that the EFT amplitude can be expanded in a series of Mandelstam variables,

 Strictly speaking, this is valid only if the theory does not contain massless states which contribute to the amplitudes through loops.
-The problems caused by the extra IR singularities sourced by loops were discussed in several recent works \cite{Bellazzini:2020cot,Bellazzini:2021oaj,Haring:2022sdp,Riembau:2022yse,Beadle:2024hqg,Ye:2024rzr}, however, the systematic approach still needs to be formulated.
+Remarkably, IR loops cannot be taken into account just as renormalization group running of the EFT Wilson coefficients \cite{Bellazzini:2021oaj}.
+The problems caused by the extra IR singularities sourced by loops were discussed in several recent works \cite{Bellazzini:2020cot,Bellazzini:2021oaj,Riembau:2022yse,Beadle:2024hqg,Ye:2024rzr,Bertucci:2024qzt}.
+In \cite{Bellazzini:2021oaj,Beadle:2024hqg,Bertucci:2024qzt} dispersion relations at finite $t$ were used which allows us to avoid the problem of IR singularities.
+Bounds obtained numerically show that in the weakly coupled regime corrections from massless loops remain small.
+Attempts to extend the bounds beyond the weak coupling limit were made in \cite{Haring:2022sdp}, along the lines of the numerical bootstrap program (see, for example \cite{Paulos:2017fhb,Guerrieri:2021tak,Guerrieri:2024jkn, EliasMiro:2023fqi,EliasMiro:2022xaa,Cordova:2023wjp,Tourkine:2023xtu} and references therein).

 The main purpose of this paper is to show how null constraints get modified when the contribution of loops of massless states is taken into account.
+Non-vanishing loop contributions to the null constraint condition were noticed in \cite{Bellazzini:2021oaj} for the case of massive particles.
+In our work, we show how the IR divergences can be eliminated in the massless case.
+We propose a method of obtaining the compact bounds in the limit $t\rightarrow 0$ after choosing the IR-finite combinations of the arc integrals.
+We show that these combinations can be written in terms of positive-definite moment integrals of the density of states.

 In this work, we focus on the toy model of the EFT of a single massless shift-symmetric scalar and show how the loop correction coming from its self-coupling deforms the lowest-order null constraint.
-We study the implications of this deformation for the EFT-herdon technique \cite{Chiang:2022ltp} of getting an upper bound on the dimension-8 operator.
-We show that the deformation of the null constraint significantly changes the upper bound on this EFT coefficient.
+We study the implications of this deformation for the EFT-hedron technique \cite{Chiang:2022ltp} of getting an upper bound on the dimension-8 and dimension-10 operator in five and six spacetime dimensions.
+We show that the deformation of the null constraint significantly changes the upper bound on these EFT coefficients.

+The presence of loop corrections makes the relation between $g$-geometry and $a$-geometry non-linear, which makes $g$-geometry non-projective even if the full unitarity condition is not used.
+We present the deformation of the bounds on dimension-10 and dimension-12 operators and show their dependence on the Wilson coefficient of the dimension-8 operator in five and six dimensions.
+This effect is missing in the tree-level consideration which we found to be a valid approximation in the limit of weakly coupled EFT when dimension-8 operator is suppressed.